 which is precisely the sampling measure.
 Moreover, the volume form $d\tilde V$ is exactly consistent with the discrete inner product

 This consistency is crucial since the discrete spectrum of $L_{\rm un}$ are the minimizers of the functional

-where $c$ is a constant (see Theorem \ref{pointwiseLun} in the Sec.~\ref{background}).
+where $c$ is a scalar depending only on $\delta$ and $N$ (see Theorem \ref{pointwiseLun} in Sec.~\ref{background}).
 If the Hilbert space norm implied by $\vec f \,^\top \vec f$ were not the volume form of the Riemannian metric $\tilde g$, then the eigenvectors of $L_{\rm un}$ would not minimize the correct functional in the limit of large data.
 This shows why it is important that the Hilbert space norm is consistent with Laplace-Beltrami operator estimated by $L_{\rm un}$.

 Another advantage of the geometry $\tilde g$ concerns the spectral convergence of $L_{\rm un}$ to $\mathcal{L}_{q,\rho}$ shown in Theorem \ref{spectralconv} in Sec.~\ref{background}, which requires the spectrum to be discrete.
 Assuming a smooth boundary, the Laplace-Beltrami operator on any manifold with finite volume will have a discrete spectrum \cite{cianchi2011}.
 This insures that spectral convergence always holds for the Riemannian metric $\tilde g = q^{2/m}g$ since the volume form is $d\tilde V = q dV$, and therefore the volume of the manifold is exactly